MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 * **Owner** - Workplace Analytics administrator, data analysts with full access
 * **Task** - Ensure Office 365 data is available and ready for analysis, ensure the correct organizational data has been uploaded and is ready for analysis.
-* **Results** - Workplace Analytics administrators are comfortable that data has been provisioned successfully, data analysts are comfortable with the data and ready to use Workplace Analytics for their analysis.
+* **Outcome** - Workplace Analytics administrators are comfortable that data has been provisioned successfully, data analysts are comfortable with the data and ready to use Workplace Analytics for their analysis.

 Once final provisioning is complete, Workplace Analytics administrators and data analysts can use the Data sources section to verify that Office 365 and organizational data is loaded and ready for use.